magnumjs/mag.js/README.md

 #### Notes

- * Since v0.7.4 optional native Proxy support allows for UI directional bingings to undefined elementMatchers, currently only supoorted by Firefox
+ * Since v0.7.4 optional native Proxy support allows for UI directional bingings to undefined elementMatchers, currently only supported by Firefox

 * Since v0.8.5 native support use of Promise is required, polyfill as necessary.